Nif regulon: NH4+

 The presence of ammonium ions in large amounts in the environment inhibits the transcription of nitrogenase and all the other nif genes.
 NH4+ acts as a co-repressor to the glutamine synthetase by modifying it covalently (adenylylation).
-This modifies enzyme binds to the nifR region of the nifRLA operon and prevents the transcription of the genes, nifL and nifA.
+This modified enzyme binds to the nifR region of the nifRLA operon and prevents the transcription of the genes, nifL and nifA.
 So, there is no initiation of transcription of the other genes by the σ-RNA polymerase.

 Glnk protein

 In the nitrogen limiting growth conditions, the inhibition of nifA protein by the nifL protein is prevented by the antagonizing action of Glnk protein on the nifL proteins.